shhivanipandeyyy/padcare-gpt/README.md

 **How It Works**

-The system reads the text in data/raw.txt (publicly available information about PadCare).

-It splits the text into small chunks and creates embeddings using a sentence transformer.
+**Text Source**
+All information comes from data/raw.txt, which contains publicly available details about PadCare Labs.
+No private or paid data is used.

+**Chunking & Embeddings**
+The text is split into smaller chunks to make it easier to search.
+Each chunk is converted into a vector embedding using all-MiniLM-L6-v2, which helps the system understand the meaning of each chunk.

+**FAISS Vector Search**
-A FAISS vector index is built to quickly find relevant chunks for any question.
+A FAISS index is built from the embeddings.
+When you ask a question, the system quickly finds the most relevant chunks from the index.

-A language model (Flan-T5) generates answers based only on these chunks.

-The app can be used locally or through Streamlit for a friendly Q&A interface.
-The application processes each query using keyword-driven prompt logic to identify relevant context.
-Based on this, it generates a clear and structured response drawn strictly from the stored knowledge.
-Safeguards are built in to ensure the outputs remain factual, controlled, and free from assumptions or hallucinated information.
+**Answer Generation**
+The system uses GPT-2, a causal language model, to generate natural, readable answers based strictly on the retrieved chunks.
+This ensures responses are factual, clear, and human-friendly.

+**Interactive Q&A**
+You can run the system locally or use the Streamlit app to type questions and receive answers instantly.
+It’s designed to be approachable, professional, and easy to use

+**Key Features**

+I ensure the assistant provides clear, human-readable answers in complete sentences.
+It avoids unnecessary repetition and is capable of handling simple questions, summaries, and generating basic posts or pitches.
+All responses are strictly grounded in carefully curated information.

 **Tech Stack**